-- (A) The City Arborist or a designee of the Public Works Director shall be responsible for the enforcement of this article. - (B) In the event any person is dissatisfied with a decision of the City Arborist or a designee of the Public Works Director, adversely affecting such person, involving the application of this article, the person may make a written request for a review of the decision to the Director of Public Works, which shall clearly describe the reason for dissatisfaction.
+(A) The City Arborist or a designee of the Public Works Director shall be responsible for the enforcement of this article.

+(B) In the event any person is dissatisfied with a decision of the City Arborist or a designee of the Public Works Director, adversely affecting such person, involving the application of this article, the person may make a written request for a review of the decision to the Director of Public Works, which shall clearly describe the reason for dissatisfaction.
 The Director of Public Works will review the decision and the reason for dissatisfaction and notify the person of his or her decision by mail within 15 days after the receipt of the request for a review.
 In the event any person is dissatisfied with the decision of the Director of Public Works, adversely affecting the person, the person may, within ten days after the date of the mailing of the decision, appeal the decision.
-The appeal must be made to the City Manager in writing fully describing the reason for dissatisfaction with the decision by the Director of Public Works.
-The City Manager will review the decision and reason for dissatisfaction and notify the person of his or her decision by mail within 15 days after the receipt of the appeal.
+The appeal must be made to the City Manager in writing fully describing the reason for dissatisfaction and notify the person of his or her decision for dissatisfaction and notify the person of his or her decision for dissatisfaction with the decision.
+The appeal must be made to the City Manager in writing fully describing the reason for dissatisfaction and notify the person of his or her decision by mail within 15 days after the decision and reason for dissatisfaction and notify the person of his or her decision by mail within 15 days after the decision and reason for dissatisfaction and notify the person of his or her decision by mail within 15 days after the receipt of the appeal.
 The City Manager's decision shall be the final and binding ruling.